TheOlajide/Acme-Superstore/README.md

 The following should be noted;
 1. There are six all-time poor performing products and they amount to a loss of $12 458, reducing overall profit by -5.56%.

   These products are listed below and should be paid special attention;
-Pens and art supplies, Bookcases, envelopes, scissors, rulers and trimmers, rubber band, tables
+- Pens and art supplies
+- Bookcases
+- Envelopes
+- Scissors
+- Rulers and trimmers
+- Rubber band
+- Tables

 2. Office Machines is the number one product by sales.
 However, it is low on profit.
 Office machine contributes about 3.94% of total profit compared to a product like Binders and Binder accessories which has a relatively less sales figure but boasts of 26.46% of the total profit.
 This disparity shows that sales advantage for office machines is underutilized.
 To maximize profit, the superstore needs to have an upward review of selling price for office machine.

-3. To prevent further profit loss, discounts should be removed totally from less profitable items and focused on more profitable items.
+3. To prevent further profit loss, discounts should be totally removed from less profitable items and focused on more profitable items.

-4. ⁠Products with high sales and low profit like Storage and organization should have an upward review on selling price while the ones with low sales and high profit return should be discounted.
+4. ⁠Products with high sales and low profit like Storage and organization should have an upward review on selling price while the ones with low sales and high profit return should be discounted to attract more sales.

 ## Recommendation
 ---